Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 Feedback
 ~~~~~~~~

-- If you find problems with the Manuals (Workshop, UMEP, SUEWS, SuPy) please raise a GitHib issuet so it can be fixed for others in the group (i.e. saving everyone time)
+- If you find problems with the Manuals (Workshop, UMEP, SUEWS, SuPy) please raise a GitHib issue so it can be fixed for others in the group (i.e. saving everyone time)
 - Do you have suggestions of other tutorials?
 - What other topics would you like to see covered?
 Please add to GitHub or contact Sue